emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 Existing blockchains like Ethereum account for all of these in a single up front transaction fee which represents a separate accounting for each of them but ultimately charges developers or users for them only once in a single fee.
 This is a high volatility fee commonly denominated in “gas”.

 Developers prefer predictable pricing so they can budget and provide prices for their end users.
-The pricing for the above-mentioned resources on Axion is an amount which is slowly adjusted based on system usage (and subject to the smoothing effect of resharding for extreme usage) rather than being fully auction-based.
+The pricing for the above-mentioned resources on Fermi is an amount which is slowly adjusted based on system usage (and subject to the smoothing effect of resharding for extreme usage) rather than being fully auction-based.
 This means that a developer can more predictably know that the cost of running transactions or maintaining their storage.

 </blockquote>

-To dig deeper into how and why gas works the way it does on Axion, check out the [Economics](https://near.org/papers/the-official-near-white-paper/#economics) section of the main whitepaper and the [Transaction and Storage Fees](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees) section of the economics whitepaper.
+To dig deeper into how and why gas works the way it does on Fermi, check out the [Economics](https://near.org/papers/the-official-near-white-paper/#economics) section of the main whitepaper and the [Transaction and Storage Fees](https://near.org/papers/economics-in-sharded-blockchain/#transaction-and-storage-fees) section of the economics whitepaper.

 :::tip Got a question?
 <a href="https://stackoverflow.com/questions/tagged/nearprotocol">